zachvalenta/jvns.ca/source/_posts/2016-04-24-how-regular-expressions-go-fast.markdown

 ### regular expression derivatives and redgrep

 everything up to here made sense to me.
 Apparently, though, there's more! in the next step of being a regular expressions nerd, we talk about "regular expression derivatives".
-This idea comes from a paper ["Derivatives of Regular Expressions"](http://dl.acm.org/citation.cfm?id=321249) by Janusz Brzozowski.
-I cannot download that paper without paying $15 so I do not know what it says.
+This idea comes from a paper ["Derivatives of Regular Expressions"](http://dl.acm.org/citation.cfm?id=321249) by Janusz Brzozowski. (link where you have to pay to download the paper, but, sci-hub.io exists).
 [Here is the wikipedia article](https://en.wikipedia.org/wiki/Brzozowski_derivative).

 But we can describe some of the ideas in words.
 Let's say we have a regular expression which is supposed to match the strings ('a', 'abab', 'aaaabb', 'bbc').